franzmelchiori/alyvix_com/pages/06.feedback/form.md

           default: ok_score

         - name: message
-          label: Feel free to leave any kind of message:
+          label: Feel free to leave a message on any topic:
           size: long
           placeholder: Enter your message
           type: textarea